 Navigate to Admin -> Access Management.

-It has three sections, Users, Groups, and Configure Access.
+It has three sections, Users, Groups, Configure Access and Request Access.

 This section provides an overview of all the users from the organization along with their type and status on the Sprinkle platform.